pedrogardim/mastermind/README.md

 - **Minimalist UI with Transitions**: A clean and modern interface with smooth transitions to enhance the gameplay experience.
 - **Three Levels of Difficulty**: Whether you're a novice or a Mastermind maestro, choose a difficulty that matches your skill.
-- **Adaptive Design**: Seamlessly play on desktop, tablet, or mobile devices.
+- **Responsive Design**: Seamlessly play on desktop, tablet, or mobile devices.
-- **Pure JavaScript Implementation**: Crafted without external dependencies for a swift and lightweight experience.
 - **Local Leaderboard**: Every game you play is stored locally.
 Challenge yourself and track your progress with a leaderboard built from locally stored data.

 ## 🎮 How to Play